nekatibebe/programming-fundamentals-task-python/README.md

 <br>there some concepts applied on this project
 <br>dictionary to compare the stored username with password
 <br>The imported time module to waiting time after unsuccessful attempt
-<br>the imported to interact the python runtime environment such as to stop the execution.